hello-robot/stretch_ai/README.md

 pip install open3d
 ```

+In addition, you'll want to install [HomeRobot](docs/home_robot.md) on your Stretch to provide localization and low-level control.
+Note that this is differenet from the main [HomeRobot package provided by FAIR](https://github.com/facebookresearch/home-robot), which does not have all of the necessary features and does not currently have ROS2 support.
+Check the [Stretch HomeRobot docs](docs/home_robot.md) for more information.

 ### Verifying Advanced Installation

 The most common issue is with `torch_cluster`, or that cuda is set up wrong.
 Make sure it runs by starting `python` and running: